maxcarter/TwitterVibes/README.md

-# Twitter Search
+# Twitter Vibes

-Twitter Search is a web application that searches for recent tweets based on a provided query.
-The queried tweets are then analyzed using sentiment analysis to determine if they are of positive or negative nature.
+Twitter Vibes is a MEAN web app that searches and analyzes recent tweets based on a provided query.
+The tweets are classified as either positive, negative, or neutral depending on the results of sentiment analysis.

 ## Installation